nikolaygekht/DXFeed.Net/Doc/readme.md

 # DXFeed CometD Client

+## Abilities

+The project can connect and keep connection with dxFeed CometD server and allows to subscribe for quotes and candle histories.

 ## Purpose

 The project is a model of architecture of a dxfeed cometD based client which relies only at pure websocket API and json serialization provided by the platform.